WWitman/zettajs-tutorials/2-state-machine/README.md

 In the first Zetta tutorial, we set up a Zetta project, configured a Zetta server, and called its API.

-In this tutorial, we'll create a simple Zetta driver that models a state machine.
+In this tutorial, we'll create a simple Zetta device that models a state machine.
 When you complete this tutorial, you will know how to:

-* Create a Zetta driver
+* Create a Zetta device
-* Configure the Zetta server to discover the driver
+* Configure the Zetta server to discover the device
-* Use the Zetta API to toggle the state of the driver on and off
+* Use the Zetta API to toggle the state of the device on and off

 ![Zetta Server](https://github.com/WWitman/zettajs-tutorials/blob/master/images/zetta-device.png)